 Kent Solheim, a special operations service member, was seriously wounded in combat in Iraq in 2007 where he ultimately lost his right leg after sustaining four gunshot wounds.
 Kent’s experiences on his road to recovery inspired the creation of Gold Star Teen Adventures.
 Kent, a father of two, realized that if he had not made it home, he would have still wanted his children to know the brotherhood of the special operations community that he had grown to love and to share the adventures that his career had permitted him to do.
 Additionally, Kent realized that he experienced emotional healing when he was able to spend time with others who endured similar trauma in their lives.

-Gold Star Teen Adventures was created to provide an environment where Gold Star children can come together and be a part of new and exciting experiences with others who have shared a similar journey.
-Gold Star Teen Adventures is built on the pillars of character and leadership development, mentorship, opportunity and healing.
-Gold Star Teen Adventures is committed to serving and honoring this community of people that have sacrificed so much.
+Gold Star Teen Adventures was created to provide a place where youth can come together to share new experiences with others who have shared a similar journey.
+We are built on the pillars of healing, leadership development, and opportunity.
+Our organization is committed to serving and honoring the community of people who have sacrificed so much.

 We believe that by bringing together youth in environments where they can have fun and develop relationships amongst team leaders and other Gold Star youth, we allow them the opportunity to interact with others who can empathize with the similar emotional trauma they've experienced.